nfarhana224/csv-uploader/README.md

 ### Platform Compatibility Note
 **Horizon** was recommended but could not be implemented due to platform constraints.
-This project was developed on a Windows (Not compatible with Windows environment)
+This project was developed on a Windows (Horizon not compatible with Windows environment)

 ## Installation